約81分で読めます最終更新:2026年6月

 Check availability at Tokiwaya Check cancellation policy for peak-season dates.

-Hakuba Valley, Nagano — 10 Resorts, One Stunning Alpine Valley
+Hakuba Valley, Nagano — 10 Resorts, One Arresting Alpine Valley

-[Hakuba Valley official](https://www.hakubavalley.com/en/) is the most varied ski destination in this guide: 10 interconnected resorts, 101 lifts, 143 runs, and terrain that hosted multiple alpine events at the 1998 Nagano Winter Olympics.
-Happo-One remains the flagship — the course where Didier Cuche and Renate Götschl won gold is still there, now open to regular skiers.
+Hakuba Valley official is the most varied ski destination in this guide: 10 interconnected resorts, 101 lifts, 143 runs, and terrain that hosted multiple alpine events at the 1998 Nagano Winter Olympics .
+Happo-One remains the flagship — Hakuba Happo-One hosted the alpine downhill, super-G, and combined slalom events at the 1998 Nagano Games, and that Olympic course is still open to regular skiers today .
 Average annual snowfall exceeds 10 meters.
 For the 2024–25 season, Hakuba overtook Niseko in international booking volume for the first time, according to industry tracking by Japan Ski Experience and Visa transaction data, with the valley exceeding 2 million visitors [source: japanskiexperience.com booking trends, travelandtourworld.com].

 The two Hakuba picks below serve very different budgets.
 Both are in Happo Village, walking distance from the Happo-One gondola base.
 Browse all best ryokans in Hakuba on our listings page.